 Try Icelandic Hotdogs

 A hot dog?
 From Iceland?
 Aren’t we meant to be trying fermented shark, sheep’s head jelly or ram testicles?
-Excuse my lack of culinary adventure but I ventured only as far as the hot dog.

 Although not traditionally what comes to mind when thinking of Icelandic cuisine, these Icelandic hot dogs are not your American style mustard covered sausages in a bun.
 They resemble the good old classic, but these hot dogs are actually made of lamb meat and served with a plethora of sauces and toppings.
 These hot dogs were truly delicious and, in my opinion, far more tantalising for those tastebuds than the original.